52tomcat/hexo-tag-cloudmusic/hexo-tag-cloudmusic/README.md

 ## 配置
 ```
 # CloudMusic
+cloudmusic:
   widgetType:  flash ## It can be embed or iframe
   widgetSize:  small ## It can be small or large
   autoPlay:  0 ## It can be 0 to set autoPlay disable or 1 to set autoPlay enable
 ```

 ## 使用